Drew Waters Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.89).
+- The White Sox's 4.89 team ERA ranks 26th across all MLB pitching staffs.

-- The White Sox allow the fourth-most home runs in baseball (196 total, 1.4 per game).
+- The White Sox surrender the fourth-most home runs in baseball (196 total, 1.4 per game).

-- In his most recent appearance on Tuesday against the Kansas City Royals, the right-hander threw 5 1/3 innings, giving up four earned runs while surrendering eight hits.
+- The right-hander last pitched on Tuesday against the Kansas City Royals, when he went 5 1/3 innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.